scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** melee
 - **Level Required:** 1/8/13

-Make a melee attack against a creature, adding an enhanced die.
+Make a weapon attack against a creature, adding an enhanced die.
 On hit you deal normal damage, inflicting the minor injury _Hamstring_ on a critical.

 - **Minor Injury: Hamstring.** You have Slow 1.